This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If just standing on the bridge across the Corinth Canal taking selfies isn’t exciting enough for you there is a solution!
 The bungee site is located right at the bottom of the main road bridge and dropping down from more than 60 meters high will definitely get your heart pumping.

-I’ve done bungee jumping before and it was one of the both scariest and most thrilling experiences of my life.
+I’ve done bungee jumping before and it was one of the scariest and most thrilling experiences of my life.
 However, I cannot even start imagining willingly jumping at the Corinth Canal.
-Perhaps its the sheer, almost vertical walls of the channel or its narrowness or maybe I’m just too old for this kind of things but my knees start shaking just watching the brave participants from the distance.
-Anyway, if bungee IS on your bucket list where better to do it then in the striking, historical Corinth Canal.
+Perhaps it’s the sheer, almost vertical walls of the channel or its narrowness or maybe I’m just too old for this kind of thing but my knees start shaking just watching the brave participants from the distance.
+Anyway, if bungee IS on your bucket list where better to do it than in the striking, historical Corinth Canal.